Gurvan/ssbm_gym/Readme.md

 The structure of observations monitored in the game and the definition of actions are visible in `ssbm.py` (it's a bit messy at the moment).

+## Options

+Here is a documentation of the different options.

+- exe: string, specifies wich dolphin executable to use (should be good by default if you followed the installation guide).
+- iso: string, what melee iso to use.
+Useful if you want to use a 20XX iso.
+- render: boolean, if True, show game window and set the fps as 60.
+- windows: boolean, required if you use the program on windows.
+- stage: string, what stage to be played on. ['final_destination', 'battlefield'] have been tested, the others stages should work to (you can look in ssbm_gym/gen_code.py for a list).
+- player1: string, player1 type. ['ai', 'human', 'cpu']. 'ai' allows to send command through env.step, 'human' allows to play with a controller on the respective port, 'cpu' is game cpu.
+- player2: string, player1 type. ['ai', 'human', 'cpu']. 'ai' allows to send command through env.step, 'human' allows to play with a controller on the respective port, 'cpu' is game cpu.
+-char1: string, player1 character.
+You can find the list in ssbm_gym/gen_code.py.
+-char2: string, player2 character.
+You can find the list in ssbm_gym/gen_code.py.
+-cpu1: int, player1 cpu level, if player1 is set to 'cpu'.
+[1-9]
+-cpu2: int, player2 cpu level, if player2 is set to 'cpu'.
+[1-9]

 ## Tips

 You can use `pkill dolphin` __twice__ to kill any instance of Dolphin that didn't close properly.